 There are several reasons your claim could be denied, including:

 - Not following doctor’s orders.
-Many doctors will recommend lifestyle changes, medication or both to treat lupus.
-If you have not followed a treatment, the SSA will generally turn down your application.
-We can help you either document following the treatment, or see a doctor who will recommend a treatment that’s a better fit for your situation.
+Many doctors will recommend lifestyle changes, medication, or both to treat lupus, and if you have not followed a treatment, the SSA will generally turn down your application.
+We can help you either document following the treatment or see a doctor who will recommend a treatment that’s a better fit for your situation.

 - No functional capacity test.
 Without a functional capacity evaluation, you are essentially asking the SSA to take you at your word that you can’t work.
 We can help you get this crucial document to prove your case.